 ROLAND TEC is a filmmaker, playwright and composer.
 Roland scored his last two feature films, All The Rage and We Pedal Uphill, both of which were released theatrically in the U.S. For twelve years, he served as Artistic Director of Boston’s New Opera Theatre Ensemble, which mounted new operas in such unlikely venues as The Boston Public Library, Danco Furniture Showroom and The Charles Hayden Planeterium.
 Since moving to New York in 2000, several of Tec’s plays have been produced, among them: Gratuitous Nudity (co-written with John Yearley), Rapt, The Rubber Room (co-written with Gary Garrison) and The Wreck Behind Us.
 His play, Kennedy V, about the rise of Teddy Kennedy, was commissioned by Resonance Ensemble.
 The Curse Of Batvia, for which he composed music to Katherine Burger’s book & lyrics, will be presented this summer at Maverick Concert Hall in Woodstock, NY.
 His Music Composition teachers include: Luise Vosgerchian, Martin Boykan, David Lewin, Eric Chasalow, Peter Lieberson and John Corigliano.
 Tec has taught in the Music Departments of Brandeis University and Harvard College, among others.

-Her plays have been published in over a dozen anthologies, and Playscripts.com has published twelve of her one-acts, which have received over three hundred productions across the United States as well as in Australia, Denmark, Germany, Ireland, Japan, United Kingdom and India.
+Her plays have been published in over a dozen anthologies, and Playscripts.com has published twelve of her one-acts, which have received over four hundred productions across the United States as well as in Australia, Denmark, Germany, Ireland, Japan, United Kingdom and India.

 She attended Cornell University and received her MFA in Playwriting from Columbia University.